ks-avinash/django-url-shortener/README.md

 https://www.google.com

-Support uploading '.csv' file containing urls and show the shortened urls for each
+Its support uploading '.csv' file containing urls and show the shortened urls for each

 Postman Collection for Above Operations(REST API endpoints)